devitocodespro/Rice-Workshop-2022/README.md

 ### Login

-You will login to a VM in the Azure Cloud that has been pre-configured with all the necessary to run the TTI demo on a GPU (either an NVidia V100 or A100).
+You will log in to a VM in the Azure Cloud that has been pre-configured with all the necessary to run the TTI demo on a GPU (either an NVidia V100 or A100).

-To login:
+To log in:

 ```
 ssh ampere0001928a98.southcentralus.cloudapp.azure.com